This Is A Fast Track Ticket To Your Best Skin Ever!

 Salicylic acid: A blemish-busting, spot-stifling superstar ingredient, this powerful BHA is scientifically proven to prevent and treat acne.

-Kaolin: A natural clay that combats oiliness, battles breakouts and cleanses pores, kaolin boats purifying and gentle exfoliating properties to detox pores and reduce inflammation.
+Kaolin: A natural clay that balances oiliness, soothes breakouts, and nixes pores, kaolin boats purifying and gentle exfoliating properties to detox pores and reduce inflammation.
 We recommend using a kaolin clay mask once a week to detox the skin.

 Turmeric: An anti-inflammatory powerhouse and natural brightener, this natural ingredient is great for dark circles, acne, and more.